Deadline: April 22, 2014

-Be one of 100 youth for positive social change who will spend one week in New York learning and addressing global issues this summer!
-The 2013 summer school is hosted by the United Nations Alliance of Civilizations (UNAOC) and Education First (EF).
-It is an exciting week-long summer program that will bring together 100 youth from across the globe to address pressing global challenges within the context of cultural and religious diversity.
-It will take place at the EF’s historic American campus in Tarrytown, New York and will start on August 24, 2013.
+Be one of 75 youth for positive social change who will spend one week in New York learning and addressing global issues this summer!
+It is an exciting week-long summer program that will bring together youth from across the globe to address pressing global challenges within the context of cultural and religious diversity.
+The 2014 Summer School hosted by the United Nations Alliance of Civilizations (UNAOC) and Education First (EF), takes place from 16 August 2014 to 23 August 2014 on the campus of the EF International Language Center in Tarrytown, New York.

 One highlight of this year’s Summer School will be a guided tour of the United Nations headquarters in New York City.
 Participants will tour the General Assembly Hall and explore a variety of exhibits detailing the history of the UN and learn about how the UN addresses issues such as disarmament, peace and security.

 Summer School Curriculum Content